vinlin24/cs35l-notebooks/topics/Git Versioning.md

 git checkout -b newbr HEAD^^
 ```

 Branch names must be unique.
 Git won't let you create or rename a branch to an existing name.
-As we see later with [Git internals](Git%20Internals.md), this is because information about branches are stored as physical files in the file system under `.git`.
+As you know from HW6, this is because information about branches are stored as physical files in the file system under `.git`.

 Because branches are just names, *deleting* a branch does not modify any commits, just a reference that used to point to one.